Planning your child's party Part 1

 Step 3- decide on the guestlist

 Remember to think about your budget.
 Does your child have a few close friends or are they wanting to invite the whole class?
 Think about covid safety.
 15 children or less is a good number, particular if parents will be staying at the party.
 Also don't forget, some children may bring their siblings to the party too.
-Decide if you want parents to stay or not and make their clear when you send out invitations.
+Decide if you want parents to stay or not and make this clear when you send out invitations.
+By saying you want to keep the numbers at the party low due to covid, you can request that parents drop off and then return at a set time to collect within the initial invite.

 Step 4- book entertainment